 Government support essential for promoting cycling

 TEA-21 is the U.S. federal legislation that funds surface transportation projects.
-The Washington Post has some more background on this topic.

 Our selected quote for this page is from Dr. John Pucher, a professor in the Department of Urban Planning at Rutgers University:

 The main reason urban transport policy has not been very effective in the United States is that it has been far too piecemeal.
 For transport policy to be effective, it must be a coordinated package of mutually supportive policies to restrict auto use, control parking supply, facilitate bicycling and walking, and integrate transit services and fares.
 Discouraging low-density sprawl through land-use regulations is also crucial for enabling walking, bicycling, and transit to provide feasible alternatives to the car.

 Read a summary of Dr. Pucher’s excellent lecture on improving transportation in the U.S. (with the especially interesting comparisons to other countries which have been more successful than we have in discouraging auto use).

 A National Geographic article explores how bad land use planning leads to a poor transportation system.